redwoodjs/redwood-office-hours/2022-11-02-og-image-demo/README.md

 ## Demo

-You may demo this app at ...
+You may [demo](https://rw-office-hours-og-images.netlify.app) this app at [https://rw-office-hours-og-images.netlify.app](https://rw-office-hours-og-images.netlify.app) hosted on Netlify for the edge functions.

 ## Requirements